OpenLogos/OpenLogos.github.io/docs/SAL_04_how_is_used.rst

 How SAL is used to resolve ambiguity regarding attachment of prepositional phrases.

 * Codes assigned to adjectives, e.g., to reflect preposition governance, are often of critical importance to parsing decisions.
-For example, in (1), below, the adjective tall is a non-governance type adverbial adjective, whereas in (2), adjacent is a prep governance type adjective, coded as governing the preposition "to".
+For example, in (1), below, the adjective tall is a :blue:`non-governance type` :red:`adverbial adjective`, whereas in (2), adjacent is a :blue:`prep governance type` adjective, coded as governing the preposition "to".

-        (1)  He built his garage tall to house his truck.
+        (1)  He built his garage **tall** to house his truck.
-        (2)  He built his garage adjacent to mine.
+        (2)  He built his garage **adjacent to** mine.

   In (1), the particle to has the value of in order to (and house is properly seen as a verb).
 In (2), the governance code assigned to adjacent allows the parser to see to as a preposition (and mine as a pronoun).
 If adjacent has not been properly coded for governance here, very likely to mine would have been seen as an adverbial infinitive clause.
 The only intelligence the parser has to work with in order to properly analyze (2) is the prep governance code assigned to the adjective adjacent.